Yijia-Chen/Yijia-Chen.github.io/content/projects/index.md

 *"Unless you are struggling with finding an answer, there is a guarantee you won’t find it.
 Your contribution will be minimal."* -- Wangari Maathai
 ### Current

-- Deep Brain Stimulation, Gallant Lab.
+- Automated optimization in adaptive DBS for Parkinson's, Gallant Lab.
 Work in progress.
-- ZK proofs and [DAOs](https://www.investopedia.com/tech/what-dao/), specifically governance and infra.
-Work in progress, help needed in design and community management.
+- ZK proofs, DeFi stablecoin bridges, and lots of smart contracts.
+Building things.

 ### Past